XLNT/Mintable821/README.md

 npm install
 ```

 Start a local blockchain like [Ganache](https://github.com/trufflesuite/ganache).
 You can use [Ganache CLI](https://github.com/trufflesuite/ganache-cli) or the [desktop client](http://truffleframework.com/ganache/).
+Make sure it is running on port 8545.

 ```
 ganache-cli